ayeshazubair1/Excel_Project_Coffee_Sales_Analysis/README.md

 ## Tools I Used ⚙️
 - **Microsoft Excel:** For data analysis and dashboard creation.
-- **VSCode:** For writing and editing markdown file, and pushing the pushing the project to GitHub.
+- **VSCode:** For writing and editing markdown file, and pushing the project to GitHub.
 - **Operating System:** Windows & MacOS

 ## Data Source ⛁